-If the appropriate authority determines that the respondent committed a Title IX violation as defined herein, he, she or they shall order an appropriate sanction, and shall consider a range of sanctions, which may include (but it not limited to) any of the following and depends on the nature and severity of the incident:
+If the appropriate authority determines that the respondent committed a Title IX violation as defined herein, he, she or they shall order an appropriate sanction and other remedies, and shall consider a range of sanctions, which may include (but it not limited to) any of the following and depends on the nature and severity of the incident:

 - No punishment

-- Termination (complying with applicable rules for terminating a faculty member . . . to that end, an adjudication of responsibility as to a faculty member shall be deemed an event of moral turpitude and criminal or disreputable conduct entitling the University to revoke the tenure and immediately terminate same and/or immediately terminate the same in the case of a non-tenured faculty member) or expulsion
+- ➤ Termination (complying with applicable rules for terminating a faculty member . . . to that end, an adjudication of responsibility as to a faculty member shall be deemed an event of moral turpitude and criminal or disreputable conduct entitling the University to revoke the tenure and immediately terminate same and/or immediately terminate the same in the case of a non-tenured faculty member) or expulsion

 - Additional required training

 - Loss of supervisory/management duties

 - Expulsion

 - Suspension

 - Transfer of the respondent to another residence hall

-- Transfer of the respondent out of classes shared with the complainant.
+- Transfer of the respondent out of classes shared with the complainant

 - Verbal or written warnings

-- Other appropriate sanctions as deemed necessary for the University to comply with all local, state, and federal laws and regulations and fulfill the University's obligation to ensure a working and learning environment that is free from discrimination or harassment.
+- Other appropriate sanctions as deemed necessary for the University to comply with all local, state, and federal laws and regulations and fulfill the University's obligation to ensure a working and learning environment that is reasonably free from discrimination or harassment.

+- All other remedies reasonably required to fully address the sex discrimination.